MultithreadCorner/Hydra.Python/docs/Random.rst

-The Random class provides a method named ``Uniform`` to generate the numbers between range (min, max) (both min and max exclusive) and fill them into the container according to the `Continuos Uniform distribution<https://en.wikipedia.org/wiki/Uniform_distribution_(continuous)>`_.
+The Random class provides a method named ``Uniform`` to generate the numbers between range (min, max) (both min and max exclusive) and fill them into the container according to the `Continuous Uniform distribution<https://en.wikipedia.org/wiki/Uniform_distribution_(continuous)>`_.
 The container can be any of the ``host_vector_float`` or ``device_vector_float``.
-In below examples I have used device_vector_float extensively but they both can be used interchangeably in place of each other.
+In below examples, I have used device_vector_float extensively but they both can be used interchangeably in place of each other.

 .. code-block:: python